-In the midst of the Covid-19 pandemic, many questions continue to be raised about the way forward for education.
+The Covid-19 pandemic has raised many questions about the way forward for education.
 While kids are caught between being in school and in virtual classrooms, some are using the pandemic to suggest we “re-think” education and consider new models that make more use of technology.
 Some even suggest we reconsider the what, how, and where of learning, and that it might be better to “negotiate” with students over what they learn.

-Many parents have questions or concerns about what’s happened to their children’s education over the last several months.
-Now is a good time to re-think the possibilities and consider a change to something better.
+Parents have legitimate concerns about just what is going on in their children’s physical or virtual classrooms over the last several months.
+Now is a good time for concerned parents to re-think the possibilities and consider a change to something better.

-Experiments with education, including the present emphasis on Common Core, has never returned positive results.
-These innovations always fail, giving way to the next great idea.
-In the end, children are always the subject of these experiments, and consequently the victims as well.
+Experimenting with children’s education has never returned positive results.
+These innovations always fail and give way to the next great idea.
+In the end, children are the victims of these experiments and the consequences for their future often severe.

 What makes the Regina Academies different?

 The Regina Academies are independent Catholic schools, founded to provide a classical model of education that forms students in wisdom and virtue through a proven successful pedagogical method referred to as the trivium.
-No innovation, no fads, no Common Core… just a solid Catholic education based upon the natural developmental stages of childhood using a time-tested method that has proven successful over many centuries.
+No innovation, no fads, no Common Core, no Critical Race Theory or other ideologies… just a solid Catholic education based upon the natural developmental stages of childhood using a time-tested method that has proven successful over many centuries.